-- If it is a single anchor desk, then you need to have one key light facing the anchor, one back light behind the anchor and one fill light on each side, placed at a 45 degree angle facing the anchor.
+- If it is a single anchor desk, then you need to have one key light facing the anchor, one backlight behind the anchor and one fill light on each side, placed at a 45-degree angle facing the anchor.

-- If it is a two anchor desk, then you need four set fill lights placed in a curve at the backmost corner to fill out the dark areas in the set, followed by two back lights, one behind each anchor.
+- If it is a two anchor desk, then you need four-set fill lights placed in a curve at the backmost corner to fill out the dark areas in the set, followed by two backlights, one behind each anchor.
 You also need to fill/key/key/fill combo at the front in a semicircular pattern, with the two key lights directly facing the anchors.

 Even with such a careful setup, it is not always possible to pull off a completely smooth production.
 Even major TV studios do fall short many times.
 Small bloopers are unavoidable and it’s important to set expectations accordingly.
-What’s more important is that you train your students to respond effectively for possible contingencies and make sure that they bounce back from it.
+What’s more important is that you train your students to respond effectively to possible contingencies and make sure that they bounce back from them.
 It is also alright for your students to be a bit nervous during the broadcast.
 After all, they are not professional anchors with years of experience in front of the camera.
 However, you should teach them to not focus too much on the errors so that they slowly start to build their ease and confidence in front of the camera.
 Do this and you will have morning announcements that the students and faculty will look forward to every day!